brunokiafuka/hooked/README.md

 - Analyzes custom React hooks in your project
 - Generates a Mermaid diagram showing hook dependencies
-- Displays the diagram in a webview panel
 - Copies the Mermaid diagram code to your clipboard
+- Zoom in and out of the diagram
+- Pan around the diagram
+- Take a screenshot of the diagram

 ## Installation